Tips for women and young people whose safety is at risk.

 Things to remember when erasing your tracks

 This may have a noticeable effect for other users of the computer.
-For example, another user may have registered for an online newspaper or chat group.
+For example, another user may be always logged in to their email or to social media like Facebook.
 Every time the cache is erased, they may notice that they need to re-enter their password.

 It is possible to remove individual items rather than a whole list, but this is quite complex.
 Search your browser’s website if you feel this may help you.